 The seminar series will be led by Mohannad Alajlani, a teaching fellow at Yorkshire Centre for Health Informatics.
 Mohannad is teaching in the health informatics Masters programme at the University of Leeds and has years of experience in research and teaching in the UK and overseas.

-Each seminar is free to attend and will take place at FutureLabs in Leeds city centre.
+Each seminar is free to attend.
 The seminars are aimed at health and care practitioners, digital innovators, citizens/patients and students.